f0lded-c0de/nvim-config/README.md

 ## nvim_base

 Basic config, template to build a new config, and useful to work on current configs, in case stuff gets broken in the process.
-Contains everything that is common to every other configs.
+Every plugin, setting, or keybind included in this config is also included in every other configs.

 ### Plugins included: